What the Random Rape Threat Generator Tells Us About Online Misogyny

 The internet may well be amplifying these sentiments, but it did not invent them.
 As such, the RRTG is designed to serve as a reminder that the ultimate responsibility for the “All feminists should be gang raped” messages does not lie with policy-makers, platform managers, or police, but with the individual men who send them and the patriarchal culture to which they belong.

-More articles in WMC Speech Project by Category: Misogyny, Online harassment
+More articles by Category: Misogyny, Online harassment